 Google Drive is one of the best cloud storage services available, and file syncing is just one of the many free features it comes with.
 However, not everyone will want to sync their data all the time.
-In this article, we’ll explain how to stop Google Drive from syncing to your computer, both through your browser and the “backup and sync” application.
+In this article, we’ll explain how to stop Google Drive from syncing to your PC computer, both through your browser and the “backup and sync” application.

 - To save space on your computer or prevent constant uploads, you should turn off syncing in Google Drive.

 - You can disable offline access to your files through your browser.

 - The “backup and sync” app lets you pause syncing quickly.

 - You can also disable syncing long term for some or all folders within the “preferences” window.

 Being able to sync files easily between any device — even with a Mac or smartphone — is one of the many benefits of using Google Drive.
 Although this can be incredibly helpful for creating a backup, it does limit your ability to save space, and you can still share files without syncing to your account.

 If you want to stop using Google Drive completely, you can just click the “disconnect account” button and sign back in when you next need to use it.
 However, this also makes it harder to share or upload files.
 Instead, we recommend that you change your settings, limiting it to set folders or turning some features off.